aghoussaini/aura-tracker/frontend/README.md

 # Aura Tracker Frontend

 This React app provides simple login and sign up forms for the Aura Tracker API built with shadcn and Radix UI.
-The sign up form now collects first and last name in addition to a username and password.
+A unique device ID is generated in local storage and sent during sign up so only one account can be created per device.

 ## Development